AULFA/opdsget/README.md

       The zip archive that will be created for the feed
   * --output-directory
-      The directory that will contain the downloaded feed objects --uri-rewrite-scheme
+      The directory that will contain the downloaded feed objects --squash
+      True if EPUB files should be squashed to reduce their size
+      Default: false
+    --squash-image-max-height
+      The maximum height of images
+      Default: 1170.0
+    --squash-image-max-width
+      The maximum width of images
+      Default: 1600.0
+    --uri-rewrite-scheme
       The scheme that will be used for rewritten URIs
       Default: file